UPPMAX/R-matlab-julia-HPC/docs/common/login.md

     - If you have user account and course/research project on Dardel, follow the **PDC** track below.

-!!! question "Use ThinLinc or terminal?"
+!!! hint "Use ThinLinc or terminal?"

     It is up to you!